 - Curry Leaves: 5-8

 - Make Unsalted Butter following the process mentioned in one of my previous post on Homemade Butter.

-- Take Unsalted Butter in room temperature in a Non-stick pan and start heating the butter in low flame.
+- Take Unsalted Butter at room temperature in a Non-stick pan and start heating the butter on low flame.

 - Stir the melted butter using a spatula every now and then.

 - Some froth will appear on the top of the butter when it melts completely.
-In this stage butter will turn from Cream colour to a Brownish Golden liquid.
+In this stage, the butter will turn from Cream color to a Brownish Golden liquid.

-- Proper Ghee should solidify and turned Yellow after some times.
+- Proper Ghee should solidify and turn Yellow after sometimes.

 - Cook Time: 20 mins

 Have you tried the Homemade Ghee Recipe from Debjanir Rannaghar!